greim/gen/src/chapters/01-pull-push.md

 }
 ```

-It would be annoying to have to type out this this pile of code every time I want to loop a tree, but since this is the pull model and I'm in charge, the responsibility falls to me.
+It would be annoying to have to type out this this pile of code every time I want to loop a tree, but it gets the job done.

-## The push model
+## Push mode

-If you're familiar with JavaScript, you're probably thinking there are much better ways to do this, and you're right!
-Let's switch to the push model, AKA "you call me."
-In the push model, *the producer is in charge* by providing an `each()` method that accepts a callback, which it uses to push values back at us.
-Let's assume both our list and our tree have such a method.
-Suddenly everything's a lot easier:
+If you're familiar with JavaScript, you're probably thinking there are better ways to do this.
+Let's switch to push mode—AKA "you call me"—in which the producer is in charge.
+The collection has an `each()` method that accepts a callback, which it uses to push values back at us.
+This makes everything easier:

 ```js
 list.each(elmt => visit(elmt));
 tree.each(elmt => visit(elmt));
 ```

-Not only have we written less code, but the messy details are encapsulated away from us, which is a great separation of concerns.
+The messy details still exist in the implementations of those `each()` methods, but they're are encapsulated away from us, which is a great separation of concerns.

 ## Unfortunate tradeoffs

-So the push model wins, right?
-Sadly, in the process of switching from pull to push, we lost some power and flexibility:
+So push mode wins, right?
+Sadly, by switching from pull to push, we lost some power and flexibility:

  * We can't `return` the outer function from inside a callback.
  * We can't `break` or `continue` from inside a callback.